Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 What will I learn?

-Upon completion of the programme, you will undertake an end-point assessment (EPA) to test your skills, knowledge, and behaviours.
-Successfully completing the EPA allows you to achieve the apprenticeship standard and have access to professional recognition.
+Upon completion of the apprenticeship, you will undertake an end-point assessment (EPA) to test your skills, knowledge, and behaviours.
+Successfully completing the EPA allows you to achieve the apprenticeship standard and gain access to professional recognition.

 How is the apprenticeship delivered?